5 Best Lower Back Stretches to Do in Bed

 The Impact of Consistent Morning Stretching

 Starting your day with gentle stretches can significantly reduce the time it takes for your body to overcome morning stiffness.
-Just like my grandmother's example shows us, consistency is key.
 A regular morning routine can:

 - Reduce pain and improve function before starting your day